jwodder/ps1.py/README.md

   working tree:
     - Green: There are staged changes
     - Red: There are unstaged changes
-    - Light yellow: There are both staged and unstaged changes
+    - Bold light yellow: There are both staged and unstaged changes
 - `+` (bold red) — Indicates there are untracked files in the working tree
 - `[STATE]` (magenta) — Shows what activity Git is currently in the middle of, if any: